What, Why and How of Media and Journalism

 What are Journalism and Media?

 Journalism involves gathering, interpretation, and presentation of news and other information of current interest.
 The information gathered and disseminated through its various arms like print and broadcast, and is collectively known as Media.
 It also includes radio journalism and advertising and public relations.
 Universities or institutes, across the country, offer media and journalism at both undergraduate and postgraduate level.
 Most institutions, both government-run and industry-driven or private, also offer one-year Post-Graduate Diploma courses in various streams of journalism like radio, broadcast or in writing for news.

 If you think you have a nose for the news, this is the right field for you.
-If you aspire to do a bachelor's programme in journalism and mass communication, you need to have a passed higher secondary certificate from a recognised board with a minimum of 50 percent.
-For a Masters programme, a Bachelors degree from a recognised university/institute with a minimum of 50 percent is required.
+If you aspire to do a bachelor's programme in journalism and mass communication, you need to have a passed higher secondary certificate from a recognized board with a minimum of 50 per cent.
+For a Masters's programme, a bachelors's degree from a recognized university/institute with a minimum of 50 per cent is required.

 Course Structure and Curriculum

-Journalism and Media include various core subjects and specialised fields of study like print, radio, television or even web.
-The curriculum for all such programmes is designed to impart proficiency in all the areas, incorporating latest media industry trends.
-This not only includes theoretical aspect but also ensures that the students have practical exposure through studios, newsrooms, clubs etc.
+Journalism and Media include various core subjects and specialized fields of study like print, radio, television or even web.
+The curriculum for all such programmes is designed to impart proficiency in all the areas, incorporating the latest media industry trends.
+This not only includes the theoretical aspects but also ensures that the students have practical exposure through studios, newsrooms, clubs, etc.

-Besides the regular classroom teachings and practical learning, internships are also mandatory in terms of curriculum for media and journalism students, both at the undergraduate and Post Graduate levels.
-Internships are an important component and are evaluated both at the College level and the workplace of the students.
+Besides the regular classroom teachings and practical learning, internships are also mandatory in terms of the curriculum for media and journalism students, both at the undergraduate and postgraduate levels.
+Internship is an important component and is evaluated both at the college level and the workplace of the students.
 The Internship/Placement Cell at every college supports students to get in touch with the companies and arrange interviews.

 Facts- Skills gained from an International Masters in Communication Degree